sjordan0228/SpoolSense/afc/NOTES.md

 This is something I actually have already been pondering for loading filament and having mismatches.

 If Tag Usage > Spoolman Usage: The spool was likely used elsewhere.
-We update Spoolman to match the tag so you don't run out of filament mid-print.
+We update Spoolman to match the tag

 If Tag Usage < Spoolman Usage: Same issue as above.
 Log a warning but stick with Spoolman's higher number
 =======